borisvanschooten/webcogs-ai-toolkit/README.md

 ## Webcogs app building toolkit: using the LLM as a compiler

-I find AI generated code is often accurate enough to use the AI like a *regular (powerful but slow and unreliable) compiler* that compiles specifications into code.
+I find AI generated code is often accurate enough to use the AI like a *regular (powerful but slow and not fully reliable) compiler* that compiles specifications into code.
 However, this only works for small coding tasks (e.g. single functions and classes), and if the prompt is small and clear enough, and written in sufficiently technical language.
 The current generation of AI coding tools and agents are really not good enough to build or maintain larger software bases, so there is still the need for a human architect.
 So, in order to make this *LLM-as-compiler* concept work for real-life problems, software has to be organized in a certain way.
 A main goal of software engineering is to make complex software manageable for humans.
 In the age of AI, I think there should also be something like *AI-oriented software engineering*.

 The Webcogs toolkit is basically an AI-oriented software engineering experiment.
 First of all, it is based on the *prompts-as-code* principle.
 Normally, developers write a prompt to generate code, then they keep the code, but throw away the prompt.
 The prompts-as-code concept turns this around: prompts are specifications, so they should not only be kept, but also managed using software engineering principles, such as modularity and version control.
 The more prompts are treated as first-class citizens, the more easily code can be re-generated reliably.